SDM-TIB/PALADIN/README.md

 > [!NOTE]
 > This is a brief summary of the experimental study presented in the paper.
+> Please, read the paper for a more elaborate result discussion.
+> The data and scripts can be found in [1].
+The data is generated using [2].

 The experimental study aims at answering the following research questions: